gotygota/tastebuddy_docs/docs/admin/protocols.md

     ![Word cloud example](images/word_cloud.png#only-light){ loading=lazy, width="45%", align=right }
     ![Word cloud example](images/word_cloud_dark.png#only-dark){ loading=lazy, width="45%", align=right }

-    The choice of `Comments` will result in different sorting of the word analysis on the results dashboard.
-The image below displays an example of the resulting word analysis with comments set per criterion category.
+    The choice of `Comments` will result in a different sorting of the word analysis on the results dashboard.
+The picutre opposite shows an example of the resulting word analysis with comments set for each criterion category.

-    Note however that the **comments are not made mandatory to the assessor**.
-In other words, when evaluating a sample, users can leave the Note text box empty and still submit results.
-It is advisable to ask the tasters to try their best to be thorough in their tasting notes.
+    Note, however, that the **comments are not made mandatory to the taster**.
+In other words, when evaluating a sample, users can leave the Note text box blank and still submit results.
+It is advisable to ask the tasters to do their best to be thorough in their tasting notes.

 !!! tip "Ordering the criterion"
-    The `#!yaml Position` field determines the order in which the criteria
-    appear in the tasting grid.
+    The `#!yaml Position` field determines the order in which the criteria appear in the tasting grid.
 This order can therefore be different from the one that appears in the tasting sheet creation form.

     This field can take either an integer or a decimal number, positive or
-    negative: the criteria can simply be labeled 1, 2, 3, ... but a new criterion can also be easily inserted by using a decimal number (based on the example above, setting a criterion with `#!yaml Position: 1.5` will give it the second position, even if it appears in the last position of the list on the creation form).
+    negative: the criteria can simply be labelled 1, 2, 3, ... but a new criterion can also be easily inserted by using a decimal number (based on the example above, setting a criterion with `#!yaml Position: 1.5` will give it the second position, even if it appears in the last position of the list on the creation form).

     <figure markdown="span">